-Diana Zuckerman, PhD, President National Center for Policy Research for Women & Families, October 15th, 2003
+Diana Zuckerman, PhD, National Center for Health Research, October 15th, 2003

 To the General and Plastic Surgery Devices Panel Center for Devices and Radiological Health Food and Drug Administration Regarding Premarket Approval Application for Silicone Gel-Filled Breast Prostheses:

 I am Dr. Diana Zuckerman, President of the National Center for Policy Research for Women & Families.
 Our independent, nonprofit organization is a think tank that gathers and explains research information and uses it to improve the health and safety of women, children, and families.